pepsiplease69/sunrise/README.md

 ![parent-script-fail](parent-script-fail.jpg)

-And this is how an event/announcement which would have otherwise been missed due to a reboot or failure, will now still occur, because we've now built-in some logic to figure out where we are (which part of the day) and what to wait for next, this logic comes into effect right at boot up time.
+And this is how an event/announcement which would have otherwise been missed due to a reboot or failure, will now still occur, because we've now built-in some logic to figure out where we are (which part of the day) and what to wait for next.

+This logic comes into effect right at boot up time.

 The code for the parent job looks like the following: